Skip to Content

 Sharing is caring!

-My newest addition to Lost & Found’s paint selection is Jolie Paint!
-Jolie is relatively new to the market, and made right here in the USA.
-It’s a true chalk paint, meaning that it’s minimal prep, quick-drying, and easily adheres to a whole bunch of different surfaces.
+Jolie is a chalk paint brand made right here in the USA.
+It requires minimal prep, is quick-drying, and easily adheres to a whole bunch of different surfaces.

 What sold me on Jolie was its smoothness . . .
 It did not have that thick, textured feel that I remember chalk paints having.
 It smooths out so well as you brush it onto the surface, and feels butter smooth to the touch once it’s dry.

-There is a paste wax (in multiple colors) in the line that you can use to seal the paint, but there is also an acrylic Varnish if you want a more water-protected topcoat.
+The line includes paste wax (in multiple colors) for sealing the paint, as well as an acrylic Varnish for a more water-protected topcoat.

-The colors are stunning, and the price is, ounce for ounce, right along with my other 2 lines.
+The colors are stunning, and the price is comparable to other furniture paint lines

 I had tested Jolie out on a few small side tables, but wanted to use it on a bigger makeover to really give it a go.
 When I saw this antique dresser at a flea market, I knew this was the piece.